 Step 2: Arrive at a Participating Airport

 Once you have conditional approval, you can complete your interview upon arriving from an international flight at a participating airport.
-This is known as Enrollment on Arrival, and it’s available at 63 airports across the USA and Canada.
+This is known as Enrollment on Arrival, and it’s available at more than 60 airports across the USA and Canada.
 Check the latest list of participating airports on CBP.gov.

-Remember, this option is only available when arriving from an international flight, not domestic connections.
+Remember, this option is only available when arriving from an international flight—not on domestic connections.
 Follow the signs for Global Entry on Arrival once you land.

 Step 3: Complete the Interview